lcrawlab/i-LDSC/README.md

 They are available upon request.

-If one would like to use the i-LDSC framework using their own GWA summary statistics, we would highly recommend that they convert their data to the `.sumstats` file format that the LDSC software recognizes (see instructions [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics)).
+If one would like to use the i-LDSC framework using their own GWAS summary statistics, we would highly recommend that they convert their data to the `.sumstats` file format that the LDSC software recognizes (see instructions [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics)).

-## Analyzing GWA Summary Statistics with i-LDSC
+## Analyzing GWAS Summary Statistics with i-LDSC

 i-LDSC requires the same dependencies as the original LD score regression framework (LDSC) ([Bulik-Sullivan et al. 2015](https://www.nature.com/articles/ng.3211)).
 Instructions and software requirements for LDSC can be found at https://github.com/bulik/ldsc.